EffectOrientedProgramming/EOPCode/README.md

 > curl -fLo cs https://git.io/coursier-cli-"$(uname | tr LD ld)"
 > cs
 ```
 Running the `cs` command verifies that Coursier was installed.
+Then open a fresh terminal before proceeding.

 If the terminal displays a message saying 'cs is not found',
 check the previous command.
 Otherwise, then enter these
 commands to give execute permission to Coursier and install the